 The command conan new has arguments to create a default working .circleci/config.yml file.
-Other setups might be possible, but for this example we are assuming that you are using github and also uploading your final packages to Bintray.
+Other setups might be possible, but for this example we are assuming that you are using github and also uploading your final packages to your own Artifactory CE server.
 You could follow these steps:

 - 1. First, create an empty Github repository (let's call it "hello") for creating a "hello world" package.
 Github allows to create it with a Readme, license and .gitignore. - 2.
-Get the credentials User and API Key (remember, Bintray uses the API key as "password", not your main Bintray account password) - 3.
-Create a Conan repository in Bintray under your user or organization, and get its URL ("Set me up").
-We will call it UPLOAD_URL - 4.
-Under your project page, Settings -> Pipelines -> Add a variable, add the CONAN_PASSWORD environment variable with the Bintray API Key.
-If your Bintray user is different from the package user, you can also define your Bintray username, defining the environment variable CONAN_LOGIN_USERNAME - 5.
-Clone the repo: \$ git clone <your_repo/hello> && cd hello - 6.
-Create the package: \$ conan new hello/0.1@<user>/testing -t -s -ciccg -ciccc -cicco -cis -ciu=UPLOAD_URL where user is your Bintray username
+Create a Conan repository in your Artifactory CE and get its URL ("Set me up").
+We will call it UPLOAD_URL - 3.
+Under your project page, Settings -> Pipelines -> Add a variable, add the CONAN_LOGIN_USERNAME and CONAN_PASSWORD environment variables with the Artifactory CE user and password. - 4.
+Clone the repo: \$ git clone <your_repo/hello> && cd hello - 5.
+Create the package: \$ conan new hello/0.1@myteam/testing -t -s -ciccg -ciccc -cisco -cis -ciu=UPLOAD_URL - 6.
+You can inspect the created files: both .circleci/config.yml and the build.py script, that is used by conan-package-tools utility to split different builds with different configurations in different GitLab CI jobs. - 7.
+You can test locally, before pushing, with \$ conan create - 8.
+Add the changes, commit and push: \$ git add . && git commit -m "first commit" && git push

-- 7. You can inspect the created files: both .circleci/config.yml and the build.py script, that is used by conan-package-tools utility to split different builds with different configurations in different GitLab CI jobs. - 8.
-You can test locally, before pushing, with \$ conan create - 9.
-Add the changes, commit and push: \$ git add . && git commit -m "first commit" && git push - 10.
-Go to Pipelines page and see the pipeline, with the different jobs. - 11.
-When it has finished, go to your Bintray repository, you should see there the uploaded packages for different configurations - 12.
-Check locally, searching in Bintray: \$ conan search hello/0.1@<user>/testing -r=mybintray
+- 9. Go to Pipelines page and see the pipeline, with the different jobs. - 10.
+When it has finished, go to your Artifactory CE repository, you should see there the uploaded packages for different configurations - 11.
+Check locally, searching in Artifactory CE: \$ conan search hello/0.1@myteam/testing -r=myremote